Routes & Schedules

 Debt Obligation Overview

-The terms of this bond covenant requires CCRTA to establish and maintain rates and charges for facilities and services afforded by the CCRTA transit system to produce gross operating revenues in each fiscal year by anticipating sufficient passenger revenues to pay for maintenance and operating expenses while maintaining net operating revenues at lease 1.10 times the annual debt service requirements.
+These bonds are special obligations secured by CCRTA’s farebox (system) revenues.
+The bond covenant requires CCRTA to maintain fare and service rates that generate gross operating revenues sufficient to cover operating expenses while maintaining net operating revenues at least 1.10 times annual debt service requirements.

-S&P Global Ratings assigned its “A+” long-term rating to the CCRTA refunding estimated $20.3 million Series 2019 Taxable Refunding Bonds.
-At the same time, S&P affirmed its “A+” rating on the system revenue bonds outstanding, and its “A+” issuer credit rating (ICRT).
+S&P Global Ratings assigned an “A+” long-term rating to the 2019 refunding bonds and affirmed the same rating for CCRTA’s outstanding system revenue bonds and issuer credit.

 Link to policy